-- Phnom Kulen: Located 59 km in the Northeast of Siem Reap province, Phnom Kulen, literally mean the Mountain of Lychee, is the secret place for Cambodian people.
-It sits a huge sleeping buddha statue.
-The mountain was the place where King Jayavarman II declared himself in AD 802 as “God King”.
+- Phnom Kulen: Located 59 km in the Northeast of Siem Reap province, Phnom Kulen, literally means the Mountain of Lychee, is the secret place for Cambodian people.
+It sits a huge sleeping Buddha statue.
+The mountain was the place where King Jayavarman II declared himself in AD 802 as “God-King”.

-- West Baray: West Baray is a man-made huge reservoir west of of Angkor Wat, built during the Angkorean era.
+- West Baray: West Baray is a man-made huge reservoir west of Angkor Wat, built during the Angkorean era.
 It is a relaxing place for local tourists and international alike, especially during Khmer New Year in April which is the hottest month in the country.
-It was built to store water to for using in agricultural sector during that age.
+It was built to store water for use in the agricultural sector during that age.
 Some irrigation system remains in use now.
-In the middle of the reservoir sits an 11th century temple which should not miss.
-Boat is available to bring you there for just a few dollars.
+In the middle of the reservoir sits an 11th-century temple which should not miss.
+The boat is available to bring you there for just a few dollars.

 - Tonle Sab: There are four places to visit in ASEAN’s “Great Lake”.
 These places feature floating village life and many kinds of birds.
 These include:

-- Chong Kneas and Phnom Krom: Located about 20 km from provincial town, Chong Kneas and Phnom Krom is just on one destination.
-Chong Kneas is a floating village where many of the villagers are Vietnamese ethnicity.
-You would see their traditional life, and experiences the smell fishes.
+- Chong Kneas and Phnom Krom: Located about 20 km from the provincial town, Chong Kneas, and Phnom Krom is just on one destination.
+Chong Kneas is a floating village where many of the villagers are of Vietnamese ethnicity.
+You would see their traditional life and experiences the smell fishes.

 - Prek Toal: Located deeper into the Great Lake.
 It is a well-known destination to see waterbirds, some even endangered species and so many kinds of fishes.
 These birds are under threat due to illegal habitat clearance.

 - Kampong Pluk: It is another destination in the Great Lake recreation spot.
-Beside floating villages which is similar to other places, you would see mangrove, and variety of wildlife.
+Besides floating villages which are similar to other places, you would see mangrove and a variety of wildlife.

 - Meychrey Floating Village: Is an eco-tourism in the lake.
 It locates in the northeastern bank of the Tonle Sap.
-Residence in this region have two main works, fishing and farming.
+Residence in this region has two main works, fishing and farming.

 All of these places can be reached with waiting boats on the bank.
 The drive, if no tour guide, can communicate with you in English.

-- Chreav Village: This is a best place for nature and bird lovers.
+- Chreav Village: This is the best place for nature and bird lovers.
 It is another spot to see a variety of birds in Siem Reap if you run out of time to go to Prek Toal.
-In this village there is a lake called Boeung Raing where many endangered species are protected by and conservative NGO.
+In this village, there is a lake called Boeung Raing where many endangered species are protected by and conservative NGOs.

 - Phnom Bouk: The destination is the combination of historical and natural.
-Located not far from Banteay Samre, the mountain atops a temple built by King Jasovarman I in late 9th and early 10th century, similar to that of Phnom Bakheng and Phnom Krom.
-The destination is almost unknown, but a place is quite mazing.
-It is unknown because the road up to hill was in bad condition.
+Located not far from Banteay Samre, the mountain tops a temple built by King Jasovarman I in late 9th and early 10th century, similar to that of Phnom Bakheng and Phnom Krom.
+The destination is almost unknown, but the place is quite amazing.
+It is unknown because the road up to the hill was in bad condition.
 But you can climb up and reach the top in less than an hour.
 The location is almost unattached to other historical sites.

-- Community eco-tourism at Trav Kod: is a natural lake which have become a destination for local travelers, and international alike in the past few years.
+- Community eco-tourism at Trav Kod: is a natural lake that has become a destination for local travelers, and international alike in the past few years.
 It is recommended for a bike or moped tour from town through which you can have a view and even a chat with friendly villagers.
-When you get there, no worry of getting sunburn.
-Bamboo huts are available at reasonable price.
-Pchum Ben and Khmer New Year Festivities is when the place becomes so crowded.
-The view to the Kulen mountain.
+When you get there, no worry about getting a sunburn.
+Bamboo huts are available at a reasonable price.
+Pchum Ben and Khmer New Year Festivities are when the place becomes so crowded.
+The view of the Kulen mountain.
 It’s also a recommended place to enjoy the night Camping or homestay there.